YannPostec/adrezo/README.md

 See [Install section](./INSTALL.md)

+# Upgrade

+Prepare the new adrezo directory with an upgraded version.

+You must copy or modify some files from the actual version :
+- log/ directory or let the application start new ones
+- pictures/ directory if you store pictures locally
+- WEB-INF/web.xml if needed
+- WEB-INF/classes/adrezo.properties if needed
+- WEB-INF/classes/log4j.xml if needed
+- WEB-INF/classes/quartz-config.xml if needed
+- META-INF/context.xml

+See the release notes to know if some of those files have their structure changed.
+If it is the case, you must put your configuration in those new files, otherwise you can just copy them.

+Start the instance on this new directory.

+If there is a difference in database version and application version, a page invites you to enter the admin password to proceed.
+After the upgrade, you are redirected to login page.

 # First start

 Check inline application help by clicking on ![Help Icon](./icon_help.png) in the top menu bar